GhostOf0days/discord-office-hours-bot/README.md

 - Students can join the queue by providing their contact information
 - TAs can view the current queue and help the next student in line
-- Private text channels are automatically created for one-on-one help sessions between students and TAs
+- Private text and voice channels are automatically created for one-on-one help sessions between students and TAs
+- Students can turn on video and share their screens in the private voice channels for more interactive help sessions
 - Students can check their position and wait time in the queue
-- Students can view their help history
+- Students can view their help history and submit feedback for their help sessions
-- TAs can pause and resume the queue as needed
+- TAs can set their availability status
-- Inactive students are automatically removed from the queue after a specified timeout period
+- Queue statistics, i.e. total students helped, are available
+- Notifications are sent to students when it's their turn and to TAs for inactive sessions

 ## Setup